apache/geode-native/examples/cpp/putgetremove/README.md

     $ ./startserver.sh
     ```

-3. Execute `put-get-remove` expect the following output:
+3. Execute `putgetremove` expect the following output:

        Storing id and username in the region
        Getting the user info from the region